dsarov/ARDaP/README.md

 If you would like to just submit jobs to the resource manager queue without monitoring, then use of the `screen` or `nohup` commands will allow you to run the pipeline process in the background, and won't kill the pipeline if the shell is terminated.
 Examples of `nohup` are included below.

+If you are running the pipeline on a system with overly draconian resource restrictions, or you need to specify specific queues because the default queue has a time limit of one hour (e.g. https://rcc.uq.edu.au/bunya), additional variables can be added to the nextflow.config file using the “clusterOptions” assignment.

+e.g.
+clusterOptions = "-A account_name"
+clusterOptions = "--partition=general"

 ## ARDaP Workflow